Hot Upcoming IPOs to Watch

 (Image credit: Getty Images)

-The initial public offering (IPO) market started to pick up the pace late in the first quarter, but concerns over the economic impact of the Trump administration's tariffs have some companies pressing the pause button amid broader market uncertainty.
+The initial public offering (IPO) market started to pick up the pace late in the first quarter, but concerns about the economic impact of the Trump administration's tariffs have some companies pressing the pause button amid broader market uncertainty.

 Tom Taulli